-A few years ago, when I lived in a less populated area than I do now, I did almost 100% of my grocery shopping at Meijer (if you’ve never been, think of a Super Walmart with expanded grocery offerings).
+A few years ago, when I lived in a less populated area than I do now, I did almost 100% of my grocery shopping at Meijer (if you’ve never been there, think of a Super Walmart with expanded grocery offerings) or Kroger.

 Then the first Costco went up in my city.
-I got my membership (in the form of a Costco Amex) and shopped there frequently.
+I got my membership (in the form of a Costco Amex and starting in early 2016, a Costco Visa) and shopped there frequently.
 However, I bought less than than 10% of my groceries there.
 I probably made my membership cost back, but it was the first warehouse store I had ever shopped at, and I don’t think I really knew how to use it effectively at the time to lower my grocery expenses.

 I have since moved to a more populated area and feel very fortunate to have a Trader Joe’s within a few miles of my house.
 Now, I do a large majority of my weekly shopping there (with a brief stop to the produce aisle at Whole Foods – who still has the best organic produce, hands down).